moznion/Test--LocalFunctions/README.md

 # CONFIGURATION AND ENVIRONMENT

-Test::LocalFunctions requires no configuration files or environment variables.
+- T\_LF\_PPI (environment variable)

+    This module uses \`PPI\` as back end forcedly if this environment variable is set any value.

 # DEPENDENCIES

-PPI (version 1.215 or later)
+- PPI (version 1.215 or later)

-Sub::Identify (version 0.04 or later)
+- Sub::Identify (version 0.04 or later)

-Test::Builder::Module (version 0.98 or later)
+- Test::Builder::Module (version 0.98 or later)

-Test::Builder::Tester (version 1.22 or later)
+- Test::Builder::Tester (version 1.22 or later)

+# RECOMMENDED

+- Compiler::Lexer (version 0.12 or later)